w3f/Grant-Milestone-Delivery/evaluations/whiteflag-on-fennel-protocol_2_dsm_w3f.md

 update: It worked now.

+update: I cannot test CLI without examples of instructions to use in the console.

 ### Fennel App

 The error bellow was presented with and without docker.
 This error is preventing me to move forward with the evaluation.